weibeld/terraform-aws-kubeadm/README.md

 ### 2. AWS credentials are configured

-Terraform needs to have access to the **AWS Access Key ID** and **AWS Secret Access Key** of your AWS account in order to create resources.
+Terraform needs to have access to the **AWS Access Key ID** and **AWS Secret Access Key** of your AWS account in order to create AWS resources.

 You can enable this in one of the two following ways: